efueger/silverstripe-framework/docs/en/01_Tutorials/03_Forms.md

 	```php
 	$submissions = new GroupedList(BrowserPollSubmission::get());
 ```
 First we get all of the `BrowserPollSubmission` records from the database.
-This returns the submissions as a [api:DataList].
+This returns the submissions as a [api:SilverStripe\ORM\DataList].
 Then we wrap it inside a [api:GroupedList], which adds the ability to group those records.
 The resulting object will behave just like the original `DataList`, though (with the addition of a `groupBy()` method).

 ```php
 	$total = $submissions->Count();